alemesa/mapbox-covid19/TUTORIAL.md

 Some ideas to take this further:

-- Filtering by country
+- Filtering by country.
-- Filter by deaths instead of cases
+- Filter by deaths instead of cases.
-- Add a sidebar with some general information, maybe use another API
+- Add a sidebar with some general information, maybe use another API.
 - Make the ranges dynamic to the data, instead of hard-coding 100000 as the upper limit, you could fetch the country with the biggest amount of cases and divide by 7 and create a dynamic range.
-- Save data to local storage so you don't hit the API that often - for example, you can make the local storage expire every day for example
+- Save data to local storage so you don't hit the API that often - for example, you can make the local storage expire every 24 hours.

 ---